EU leaders attack Donald Trump at Malta summit

 EU leaders have been rattled by Trump's comments on Europe and the NATO transatlantic alliance.
 He has voiced his support for Britain's departure from the EU, criticized European refugee policies and called NATO "obsolete".

-Hollande hit out at Trump as he arrived at an informal summit on the future of the EU in Malta.
+Hollande hit out at Trump as he arrived at the informal summit on the future of the EU in Malta.
 "There are threats, there are challenges.
 What is at stake is the very future of the European Union," he said.

 "It is unacceptable that there should be, through a number of statements by the US President, pressure on what Europe should be or what it should no longer be."

-Merkel called on fellow EU leaders to unite, as she arrived for the summit in Valletta.
+Merkel called on fellow EU leaders to unite, as she arrived for the summit in Valletta, Malta's capital.
 "I already said that Europe has its destiny in its own hands.
 And I believe the stronger we state clearly how we define our role in the world, the better we can take care with our transatlantic relations," she said.

 Austrian Chancellor Christian Kern criticized Trump's ban on travel from seven Muslim-majority countries as "highly problematic."
 He blamed some of the migration problems on US intervention in the Middle East.
 "There is no doubt that America shares responsibility for the refugee flows by the way how it intervened militarily," he said, according to AFP.

-The criticism of Trump came after it was revealed that the European Parliament's main political party is attempting to block Trump's expected choice for US ambassador to the European Union
+The criticism of Trump came after it was revealed that the European Parliament's main political party is attempting to block Trump's expected choice for US ambassador to the European Union.

 A letter from the Group of the European People's Party, or EPP, urges the EU to reject US businessman Ted Malloch, calling him "hostile and malevolent" and accusing him of "denigrating the EU."